 In many cases, a story is more powerful than data.
 Data is important, but using the story behind the data to back it up can make the information significantly more powerful.
 Keep in mind that this isn’t applicable to everything: in immediate action and high-urgency situations, keep it brief and get to the point.

 3. Validate with expertise.

 People are more likely to buy into something if they see that an expert backs it—quotes, studies, and data will increase your effectiveness.
 If you have a source, use it.
 Including quotes from key upper-level personnel can also help validate your communication and drive increased buy-in or action from your audience.
-Think of it this way: when your teacher tells you to do something, it’s easy to ignore, but when the principal gets called in, it’s all hands on deck.
+Think of it this way: as a kid, when your teacher tells you to do something, it’s easy to ignore, but when the principal gets called in, it’s all hands on deck.

 4. Be concise (decrease cognitive load).

 People become overwhelmed and shut down when you try to convey too much at once, so focus on the key information and cut the fluff.
 To create a successful cognitive communication, you need to simplify and reduce.
 Ask yourself: Do I absolutely need to convey this information now?
 Break complex information down into simpler, easier-to-manage bits.

 A cascading communication campaign can be very helpful in accomplishing this.
 Before sending out any communications, storyboard exactly what you will be sending, when you will send it, and what media you will use.
 A simple postcard drop at employees’ desks announcing a new program can be just as effective as a three-hour workshop if designed well.